-Another huge contributor to what motivates sales reps is the ease with which they can sell the product.
+Another huge contributor to what motivates sales partners is the ease with which they can sell the product.
 You might have a great product with outstanding features and incredible buy-in from your channel partners, but this only goes so far.
 If the sales reps have to go through an arduous process to create sales proposals, this will decrease sales.

 Make it easy for the sales reps to do whatever they deem necessary to lock down sales.
 This could be calculating their margins in the channel to determine how best to make an attractive deal, or creating multiple quotes to provide options for a picky customer.
-While it’s true that the best product might sell itself on occasion, for every other sales opportunity your reps will thank you for having a sales system that is easy to work with.

-As opposed to many other ways to motivate sales reps, incentives are a wholly extrinsic factor for motivation.
+As opposed to many other ways to motivate sales partners, incentives are a wholly extrinsic factor for motivation.
 Simple: you sell more, you get rewarded more.
 The key here isn’t that you should or should not be providing incentives.
 It’s how you should balance them.
 You need to reward high sellers, but not to the point where the diminutive size or outright lack of reward for the lower ranks turns into discouragement.

 Sometimes, an incentive doesn’t serve so much as a motivator on its own, but provides a platform for high-performing sellers to be recognized.
 Sometimes that’s more important than the value of whatever incentive is tacked on.

 Without going into a deep psychological discussion, pride is a motivator for a vast number of human decisions.
 Sales reps are still human after all, and they can readily accept that by selling more, they can be proud of the work they do.
 Even more, they can take pride in the fact that they outsold last quarter’s numbers, or are within the top 25% of the sales team, or any other metric that they find to be motivating.